andykallian/pvsneslib/Tips-and-Bugs.md

 What you can do is to set attribute((packed)) on all members of the struct to solve it.

+### increment of a variable in loop (or not)

+i++ or i-- instructions worked very poorly on the compiler, and by extension it penalizes the for() loops which often have this writing, so switching to while() with -= or += commands does a lot of good (it's more than 10% gain on loops).

 ### Shiru's tips

 Here are some others tips that [Shiru](http://shiru.untergrund.net/articles/programming_nes_games_in_c.htm) wrote about cc65 compiler but they can also applied to 816-tcc compiler.